 It Can Lower Your LDL Cholesterol

 Soy protein may reduce coronary heart disease risk by lowering LDL cholesterol (unfortunately, these health benefits are not passed along when defatted soy protein flour is baked, according to a study in The Journal of Nutrition.
 Authors speculate this is because the processing decreased levels of β-conglycinin, a soy protein that possesses the LDL-lowering-effects).
-According to a meta-analysis of clinical trials between 2005 and 2011, a study in The Journal of the American College of Nutrition found that just 1 to 2 servings of soy protein a day (15 to 30 grams) can help lower LDL cholesterol and have a significantly favorable impact on decreasing risk factors for coronary heart disease.
+According to a study in The Journal of Nutrition, just about 25 grams of soy protein daily can help lower LDL cholesterol and have a significantly favorable impact on decreasing risk factors for coronary heart disease.

 It Can Help You Sleep

 Who knew?
 Soybeans contain some of the highest concentrations of magnesium out of all food sources, at 54 mg of magnesium per ½ cup, or about 14 percent of your DV.
 But because processing and GM soybeans will typically contain less magnesium, it's best to eat organic sources of soybeans to reap the magnesium benefits.
 These include increasing protein synthesis and building lean muscle mass, as well as helping you fall asleep faster.
 In a study in the Journal of Research and Medical Sciences, magnesium had a positive effect on the quality of sleep in older adults with insomnia by extending the time they spent sleeping in bed (rather than just lying there) and making it easier to wake up.
-Check out what other foods can help you catch some ZZZs in The 30 Best and Worst Foods To Eat Before Sleep.
+Check out what other foods can help you catch some ZZZs.